AnoukSmet/Casa-Pedra-Nobre/README.md

 * I want to have an intuitive navigation so I know right away where I can find which information.
 * I want to see which different rooms the accommodation has to offer.
 * I want to know what kind of amenities are included in the room.
-* I want to see a lot of pictures so I can really visualize the place.
+* I want to see a lot of pictures so I can really visualise the place.
 * I want to be able to make a reservation on the website itself.
 * I want to be able to choose the exact room in which I want to stay.
 * I want to have some information about the surroundings of the accommodation.
-* I want to be able to get in contact with the propery in case I have some questions.
+* I want to be able to get in contact with the property in case I have some questions.
 * I want to know the address and how far / close it is to big cities.

 ### **Site owners Goals**

 As an owner:
-* I want to promote my propery the best way possible to attract new customers.
+* I want to promote my property the best way possible to attract new customers.
 * I want to increase direct bookings by making the booking process easy and intuitive.
 * I want to be able to see all the reservations.
-* I want to have a seperate section for arriving and inhouse reservations.
+* I want to have a separate section for arriving and inhouse reservations.
-* I want to have a seperate section as well for the reservations for the next 7 days so I can plan in advance.
+* I want to have a separate section as well for the reservations for the next 7 days so I can plan in advance.
 * I want to be able to update the rooms easily in case I make some improvements to the room.
 * I want to be able to add some rooms in case I decide to expand the accommodation.
-* I want to be able to easily add some news places to visit, eat so the information stays accurrate and up-to-date.
+* I want to be able to easily add some news places to visit, eat so the information stays accurate and up-to-date.

 <a></a>